amanarora9848/unige-rt1-assignment1/README.md

-Our 'analysis' question was to determine whether the execution time for Algorithm A was faster than Algorithm K. To test this, we stated our null hypothesis as 'Algorithm A does not have significantly faster execution times than Algorithm K.'
+My 'analysis' question was to determine whether the execution time for Algorithm A was faster than Algorithm K.

-We collected data on the execution times for both algorithms on randomized arena with 6 tokens and performed a one-tailed paired t-test on the data.
+I collected data on the execution times for both algorithms on randomized arena with 6 tokens and performed a one-tailed paired t-test on the data.
 This type of test was chosen because it allows us to compare the means of the same group or item under two separate scenarios (running Algorithm A and Algorithm K).

 The result of the t-test yielded a t-statistic of -21.20 and a one-tailed p-value of approximately 1.69e-19.
 In statistical terms, a p-value less than 0.05 typically indicates strong evidence against the null hypothesis.
-Therefore, we reject our null hypothesis and conclude that there is significant evidence to suggest that Algorithm A has faster execution times than Algorithm K.
+Therefore, I reject my null hypothesis and conclude that there is significant evidence to suggest that Algorithm A has faster execution times than Algorithm K.

-These results indicate that, under the conditions of our testing environment, Implementation A performs faster than Implementation K.
+These results indicate that, under the conditions of my testing environment, Implementation A performs faster than Implementation K.

 ### Summarizing: